 - How does digital and post-conceptual art relate to Deleuze and Guattari’s notions that were born in an analogue world?

 - How is it possible today, within the complexity and acceleration of a hyper-connected society, to detect the imperceptible movements of an assemblage before they are actualised?

 - How to expose them in intensive critical actualisations and create new modes of expression?

 - How to reveal the interstices, or indeed how to produce unforeseen cracks, inconsistencies, and lines of flight within existing, ever-changing assemblages?

 Proposals for standard presentations should be for 30 minutes slots (20 min + 10 min Q&A with/out audiovisuals) while proposals for artistic presentations may vary in duration and will be considered on a case-by-case basis.
-All proposals are reviewed in single-stage open peer-review by at least three members of the advisory board.
-Besides making sure that all presentations meet the academic standards of the conference and its publications, reviewers will especially evaluate whether the presentation is pertinent to the conference topic, whether Deleuze (and his world) is integral to the presentation, and whether the presentation is relevant to artistic research or art practice.
+Besides making sure that all presentations meet the academic standards of the conference and its publications, reviewers will especially evaluate whether the presentation is pertinent to the conference topic, whether Deleuze (and his world, including recent developments and additions to it) is integral to the presentation, and whether the presentation is relevant to artistic research or art practice.

 Registration fees will remain the same as in the previous editions of the conference:

 (until 1 November)

 All fees include: delegates welcome pack, full access to all conference presentations and events, three buffet lunches, three morning breaks, three afternoon breaks, three dinner deals.

 Fees will be payable to the Orpheus Institute by international bank transfer or via PayPal after registrations opens in June 2019.